Vengadesan017/Udemy-Newt/Python/Python_mega_course_in_60_Day/Readme.md

     - and also for item_list not need to create the variable the django create is for Item model
       - but also need to mention the query set and super() of get content data in view class
         ```py
+          -- view  this is django generic view concept not a jinja
           class MenuList(generic.ListView):
               queryset = {}
               # queryset = Item.objects.order_by("-date_created")